DanPark13/DanPark13/README.md

 My name is Daniel, and I'm a junior at the [Franklin W. Olin College of Engineering](https://www.olin.edu/) studying Engineering in Computing (CS).
 I'm interested in AI Applications, Front-end Engineering, UX Design, and Tech Education!
 I have previous interned at [Pfizer](https://www.pfizer.com/) as a Business Enablement Solutions Analyst and [Saudi Aramco](https://www.aramco.com/) as a [Digital Transformation Intern](https://youtu.be/l2-v8Wp2RjI?t=203).

-While you're here, feel free to check out what I've been [working on](https://github.com/DanPark13?tab=repositories) and feel free to [connect](https://www.linkedin.com/in/danielpark13/) with me!
+While you're here, feel free to check out what I've been working on [here](https://github.com/DanPark13?tab=repositories) or on my [website](https://danpark13.github.io/)! (to be progressively updated).
+Feel free to also [connect](https://www.linkedin.com/in/danielpark13/) with me!

 ## Where to Find Me 🔎